-The situation of the fishing fleet in the national fishing fleet register on 31 December 2010 was taken as a baseline for the definition of the targets of scrapping measure: than there were 185 vessels in the fishing fleet register and national fleet ceiling was 1,057 GT and 10,974 kW.
+The situation of the fishing fleet in the national fishing fleet register on 31 December 2010 was taken as a baseline for the definition of the targets of scrapping measure: then, there were 185 vessels in the fishing fleet register and national fleet ceiling was 1,057 GT and 10,974 kW.
 The impact of this measure on the Slovenian fishing fleet was significant as the targets to be achieved with its implementation in the programming period, which were set out in the Fishing effort adjustment plan (FEAP), were greatly exceeded.
 Implementation of the scrapping measure ended in the first half of 2013, and as a result 8 vessels were permanently withdrawn from the fishing fleet, among them also 2 of the largest vessels in the Slovenian fishing fleet.
 The impact of the implementation of this measure was radical as the capacity of the fleet decreased for 37.6 % expressed in GT (236 GT) and for 19.2 % expressed in kW (1,637 kW).

-Sardine and anchovy landings in period 2011-2020
+Sardine and anchovy landings in period 2011-2021

 As stated above, 8 vessels were permanently withdrawn from the Slovenian fishing fleet, but among them also the only pair of vessels that had been using pelagic pair trawls.
 Slovenian fishing fleet has always been rather small, while these two vessels had been for years the most important vessels in the Slovenian fishing fleet in terms of their size (each had LOA 29 m, 156 GT and 600 kW) and in terms of their landings as they had been generating in the years before scrapping more than half of the total Slovenian landings - almost entirely composed of sardine and anchovy.
 After the scrapping, the only segment of the Slovenian fishing fleet targeting sardine and anchovy was the segment using purse seines, with only 4 vessels active on average.
-However, also this segment.
-While in 2018 and 2019 these vessels were no longer active as the small pelagic that are available in the Slovenian fishing sea can be caught only in sizes that are not attractive for the market.
+However, also this segment rapidly began to diminish: in 2017 there were only 2 vessels active in this segment.
+While from 2018 these vessels were no longer active as the small pelagic that are available in the Slovenian fishing sea can be caught only in sizes that are not attractive for the market.

 Such radical reduction of fishing capacity fundamentally changed the situation of the Slovenian fisheries sector, above all in terms of landings and the composition of target species.
 The results achieved are striking when observing the impact of the withdrawn vessels on the total landings.
 Landings of anchovy and sardine that had been the most important target species of the Slovenian fishermen for decades, have decreased radically and in 2017 reached the level that has hardly any significance.
 In 2019, total landings of those two species were less than 1 % (0.6 % or 702 kilograms) of the total landings.
+Total landings of sardine and anchovy were 5.3 tons, which is 3.4 % of the total landings in 2020.
+In 2021 total landings of those two species decreased again.
+They were 2.9 tons or 2.7 % of the total landings.